sschmid/pw-terminal-password-manager/README.md

 ## macOS `security` Command

-Typically, when accessing keychain items added by other applications, the user is prompted to allow or always allow access.
-However, when keychain entries are added using the `security` command itself, the command is automatically granted access to those items without prompting the user.
+Typically, when accessing keychain items added by other applications, the user is prompted to `allow` or `always allow` access.
+However, when keychain entries are added using the `security` command itself, the command is automatically granted access to those items without future prompts.
+This can be a security risk, because other applications can use the `security` command to access these items without prompting the user.

+`pw` changes this behaviour to reduce security risks by not automatically adding the `security` command to the keychain's access control list.
+This way you have full control over which applications can access your keychain items and decide whether to allow or deny access.

+See [Plugin specific configuration](#macos-keychain) to change this behaviour.

+If you decide to change this behaviour, please consider the following recommendations:

 > [!TIP]
 > - Lock the keychain after each use to secure it.